gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 Every year since 2015 we've added more projects and more people.
-It started out when Kaon Serjani, then the director of High School ministries for Cru Albania, invited us to take a team to Elbasan in 2015.
-In 2017 we added a team to work with young professionals in Tirana, the capital city of Albania.
+It started out when Kaon Serjani, then the director of High School ministries for Cru Albania, invited us to take a team to Elbasan.
+In 2016 we added a team to work with young professionals in Tirana, the capital city of Albania.
 In 2017 we sent a high school team to Korça, a city in the south of Albania.
 These additions were possible due to the invitations of Cru staff.
 And over the years we have continued to see fruit in the lives of high schoolers and adults with whom we've done ministry.

 ### 3. More Seasons